List of Superman & Lois characters: Malcolm Teague

 Malcolm Teague (portrayed by Austin Obiajunwa) is a student at Smallville High School who is a member of the Smallville Crows football team.

+One year later following Lex's defeat, Malcolm attends the wedding of Mayor Lana Lang and John Henry Irons.

 Cobb Branden

 Cobb Branden (portrayed by Dee Jay Jackson) is a farmer who is a friend of the Kent family.

+In season four, Cobb Branden was present in the bar when Aidy decided not to take up Lex Luthor's offer to sell her land and is among those that turned down Luthor's offer $10,000,000.00 offer.
+He was later among those saved by Jonathan during Doomsday's rampage in Smallville.
+One year later following Lex's defeat, Cobb was present at the wedding of Mayor Lana Lang and John Henry Irons.

+Denise Olowe

+Denise Olowe (portrayed by Kelcey Mawema) is a cheerleader at Smallville High School.

+In season two, Denise started working at her father's store Brit & Dunn's Quick Mart.

+In season four, Denise is among the Smallville citizens that witness Doomsday throw the defeated Superman's body towards the Kent family.
+She later figures out that Superman is Clark Kent when she speaks to Jonathan and Jordan about it and vows to keep quiet about it.
+Denise and some of the patrons of Brit & Dunn's Quick Mart later watched Janet Olsen's interview with Clark Kent where he revealed that he is Superman.
+She and those in Brit & Dunn's Quick Mart were among those saved by Jonathan during Doomsday's rampage.
+One year later following Lex's defeat, Denise was present at the wedding of Mayor Lana Lang and John Henry Irons.

 George Dean

-George Dean (portrayed by Eric Keenleyside) was the Mayor of Smallville before Lana Lang successfully defeated him in the mayoral election.
+George Dean (portrayed by Eric Keenleyside) was the Mayor of Smallville and the father of George Dean Jr. He and Lana later had a falling out when it came to Lana's family being pawns in Tal-Rho's plot.

+In season two, Lana Lang successfully defeated George Dean in the mayoral election.
 At the time when Ally Allston was merging Earth with Bizarro World, he attended the town meeting at Smallville High School and was among those who doubted Lana's claim until Superman corroborated her information.

 In season three, George Dean arrived at Jonathan and Jordan's birthday party where he tries to get Lana to return to allocated funds.
-After John Henry Irons orders him to leave, George does that as he states to Lana that she doesn't know what she is getting herself into.
+After John Henry Irons orders him to leave, George does that as he states to Lana that she does not know what she is getting herself into.
+Before being killed by Peia Mannheim's sound attack, Dean calls up Lana and gives her a clue on what to find in her office.